weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/qna-openai.md

 }
 ```

+### Token limits

+If the number of input tokens exceed the limit of the model, the module will return the OpenAI API's error.

 ## How it works (under the hood)

 Under the hood, the model uses a two-step approach.
 First it performs a semantic search to find the documents (e.g. a Sentence, Paragraph, Article, etc.) most likely to contain the answer.
 In a second step, Weaviate creates the required prompt as an input to an external call made to the OpenAI Completions endpoint.
 Weaviate uses the most relevant documents to establish a prompt for which OpenAI extracts the answer.
 There are three possible outcomes: